Divyendra-S/electric-divarch/README.md

 ## Demo of the application
+1.
 - When adding a new bookmark, the system:
-  - Automatically places it into the most appropriate existing folder if a similar one is found.
+  - Automatically places it into the most appropriate existing space if a similar smart space is found.
+  - if not then it saves it without connecting to any space.
-  - Determines suitability based on the similarity of the new bookmark's tags or content to the bookmarks already in that folder.
+  - Determines suitability based on the similarity of the new bookmark's tags or content to the bookmarks already in that smart space.

 https://github.com/user-attachments/assets/c613e85a-428e-4a94-84b7-25ab8a941d3e
+2.
 - In this demo, I am showcasing how a user can create a **Smart Space** by searching for bookmarks.
 - Since it is a Smart Space, the user won’t need to manually manage it.
 - Any new bookmark that is related to the tags of existing bookmarks within this Smart Space will automatically be saved there.